DHTMLX/docs-suite/docs/optimus_guides/geotracking_demo.md

 Complete the form to start the download.
 The email with the download link will be sent to you.

 Follow the link in the email to get a free 30-day trial version.
-You will receive a .zip file with the UI Dashboard demo.
+You will receive a .zip file with the Geo Tracking demo.
 Save the file and unpack it to your working directory.

 ## How to start